How I made $20,000 My First Month by Running Facebook Ads

 If you get any of a wide variety of traits wrong, you won’t yield the results you want, no matter how amazing your ad looks.

 If you send the perfect message to the wrong audience, they won’t click it.
-Kinda like me seeing the great beauty billboard at the stop light.
+Kind of like me seeing the great beauty billboard at the stoplight.

 The Technological Revolution

 Don’t skip the basics

 Now that we live in the 21st century, automation is king and distraction is the new currency; it’s time we use the power of Facebook’s algorithm to get the ROI for our ad spend.

 When you’re setting up an ad, the first thing Facebook will ask you to do is select the location, age, and gender of your target market.